 Community services Encompasses a range of services including child care centres, support services, churches and Centrelink.
 Connector Street A lower order street providing for low to moderate volumes and moderate speeds linking local streets to the arterial network.
 A Council road.
 Convenience retail Includes convenience store/shop, milkbar, takeaway shop and convenience restaurant Convenience store A small store, which stocks a range of everyday goods including milk, bread and other basic groceries.
 Generally less than 500 square metres in size.
 Core Business Land generally used for a shop (i.e. a Supermarket) and other retail uses where a product is sold.
 For example a food store, bakery, clothing store, hairdresser etc. Council information Information kiosk co-located with other services.
 Cultural facilities Cultural centres and that perform a range of different roles such as performances and exhibition, functions and events and/or classes and cultural development activities.
 Defendable space Defendable Space is an area of land between the bushfire hazard (i.e. vegetation) and a building which is managed to reduce fuel loads and reduce potential radiant heat levels, flame, ember and smoke attack.
 Defendable space also provides an area from which buildings can be actively defended.
 Defendable space is made up of two components.
 An inner zone (to eliminate direct flame contact) and an outer zone (to reduce fire intensity).
 The inner zone is more intensively managed than the outer zone.
 Department store A regional store type, which offers a wide range of higher-order and discretionary household goods.
 Examples include David Jones and Myer.
 Development Contributions Plan (DCP) Sets out the contributions expected from each individual landowner to fund infrastructure and services.
-Refer to Part 3B of the Planning and Environment Act 1987.
-Discount department store A sub-regional store type, which offers a wide range of household goods.
+Refer to Part 3B of the Planning and Environment Act 1987 Discount department store A sub-regional store type, which offers a wide range of household goods.
 Examples include Big W, K-Mart, Target and Harris Scarfe.
 Existing/Future State Arterial Road A higher order road that is a declared State road or identified as a future declared State Road, under the Road Management Act 2004.
 Typically used for inter-suburban journeys and linking to freeways.
 Freeway A high speed and high volume road with the highest level of access control and typically used for longer distance journeys across the metropolitan area and country Victoria.
 All freeways are managed by VicRoads.
-Frontage Frontage General store Victoria.
-All freeways are managed by VicRoads.
-The road alignment at the front of a lot.
-If a lot abuts two or more roads, the one to Victoria.
-All freeways are managed by VicRoads.
-The road alignment at the front of a lot.
+Frontage The road alignment at the front of a lot.
 If a lot abuts two or more roads, the one to which the building, or proposed building, faces.
+General store See convenience store Green travel plan A plan produced by a business or organisation that encourages the use of public transport and other more sustainable means of travel by employees and customers.
+May include initiatives such as car sharing, incentives to walk and cycle, commitments to increasing efficiency of fleet vehicles and use of renewable energy sources for fuel.
+Gross Developable Area Total area bounded by the precinct boundary.